 April

-Although Australia is the land of many cultures and religions, Catholic holidays continue to hold great significance.
-As such, Good Friday marks the day that Jesus Christ was buried.
+Australia embraces many cultures and religions, yet Catholic holidays remain significant.
+Good Friday marks the day Jesus Christ was buried.

 The Easter weekend is a family holiday that falls during the school holidays.